Yan'an Soviet: Other cultural practices

-The Communist Party of China's first mass campaign against superstition occurred in Yan'an in 1944 and 1945.
+The CCP's first mass campaign against superstition occurred in Yan'an in 1944 and 1945.
 The campaign sought to eliminate shamanic ritual practices, reform shamans into productive workers, and to promote public health and hygiene.
+Prompted by high mortality rates and rates of gynecological diseases, the campaign emphasized replacing shamanic practices with modern medicine.

+During the Yan'an period, the CCP adapted kinship terminology to political contexts.
+For example, the term xiongdi (brother, brothers) expanded to include revolutionary comrades (tongzhi) in addition to relatives and poor and lower-middle peasants became nongmin xiongdi (peasant brothers).